 “Excitotoxin” may be a term that is new to you.
 Excitotoxins are food additives such as aspartame and MSG (Monosodium Glutamate).
 Finding these ingredients to avoid is sometimes difficult.
-For example, MSG may not be listed as an ingredient but instead is found in hydrolyzed vegetable protein which is listed and can alter the chemistry of the brain (download this document to see what other ingredients contain MSG).
+For example, MSG may not be listed as an ingredient but instead is found in hydrolyzed vegetable protein which is listed and can alter the chemistry of the brain.
 Studies in experimental animals show that some of the chemicals that are routinely added to processed food can damage the parts of the brain cell called the mitochondria (the energy center of the cell) and also throw neurotransmitter activity out of balance.
 Whether this same neurochemical upset occurs in humans is controversial.
 Some medical scientists believe that excitotoxins play a role in the development of many different neurological diseases, including Parkinson’s disease, seizures and Alzheimer’s disease.
 These additives serve no useful nutritional function, so why take the chance?
 It’s best to avoid food additives, especially aspartame and MSG, as much as you can.

 The rapidly growing brains of children may be even more vulnerable to excitotoxins than adult brains are, and some children may show more dramatic effects than others.
 According to neurosurgeon Russell Blaylock, author of Excitotoxins: The Taste That Kills, a child’s brain is four times more sensitive to excitotoxins than the adult brain is.
 Here’s where your food-mood observations help.
 Some children, and some adults, experience severe headaches and mood swings following the ingestion of aspartame or MSG, for example.
 Some notice only that they feel “weird” or can’t focus as well.
 It is good practice to scrutinize the labels on food that your kids eat for any ingredients that sound like they came from a chemistry lab rather than from nature, and ban these foods from your home.
 Your kids will be healthier as a result.